 Parents who are convinced their children are disabled as a result of ADHD should keep several things in mind regarding the disability evaluation process and how ADHD cases are viewed and handled.
-For an ADHD disability claimant to win benefits, it is not enough that the child displays behavior, at home and/or at school, that is indicative of hyperactivity and poor attention.
+For a child with ADHD to win benefits, it is not enough that the child displays behavior, at home and/or at school, that is indicative of hyperactivity and poor attention.
 And it is not enough to have been diagnosed with ADHD.
 It is also not enough to have been prescribed ritalin, or any other medication commonly prescribed for attention deficit problems.

 Because the disability listing for ADHD does not mention medication, whether or not a child is taking medication for ADHD should have little bearing on a disability case.
-In reality, however, that is not always how it works out.
-Disability claims examiners and administrative law judges (ALJs) always review medical records for indications of prescription drug use.
+In reality, however, disability claims examiners and administrative law judges (ALJs) always review medical records for indications of prescription drug use.
 Children have been diagnosed with ADHD but who have not been prescribed medicine might not be considered as affected by ADHD as those that have.
 (That said, if there is evidence that medication has improved the child's condition, the claims examiner or administrative law judge may find that the child is no longer sufficiently limited to qualify for SSI benefits.)

-Symptoms of "poor attention," "hyperactivity," and "inability to concentrate" written on an SSI application will not suffice.
-Your child's medical records must have at least one diagnosis of ADHD for such a case to be seen as credible AND this diagnosis should, ideally, be based on testing results.
+Symptoms of "poor attention," "hyperactivity," and "inability to concentrate" written on an SSI application, paired with bad grades, are not enough to get a disability allowance for ADHD.
+Your child's medical records must have at least one diagnosis of ADHD for such a case to be seen as credible and this diagnosis should, ideally, be based on testing results.